Descent098/PYTH-101/README.md

 The purpose of this repository is to go through each set of exercises sequentially to help you learn python.
 Once you have finished reading this file you can start from ```0.
 Basic syntax and additional course information``` to get the ball rolling.

+## Python Versions

+It is worth mentioning that this course is developed for python 3, as of writing this python 2 is still heavily used.
+It's not a differenceee that affects most things, but keep it in mind when googling questions.

 ## Why Python?